mattl1598/open-amdram-portal/README.md

 # Open Am-Dram Portal
+## FROZEN - THIS BRANCH PRESERVES THE PROJECT FOR UNI DISSERTATION REFERENCE ONLY
 An open-source website and portal for Amateur Dramatics groups.

 Currently being developed as part of a uni degree final project.